Wish You Were Here: an online writing project for Boston

 Led by Writing East Midlands, the project will be delivered by a consortium which includes Creative People and Places, First Art and Made in Corby, Leicestershire Partnership NHS Trust, and Museum Development East Midlands, working with non-arts focussed organisations Age UK, Orders of St John Care Trust and University of the Third Age.

-The project continued into the Personal Effects sessions.
+The project included the Personal Effects sessions.